Lara Croft: Tomb Raider – The Cradle of Life: Critical response

 Critics continued to praise Jolie as Lara Croft.
 Andrew O'Hehir of Salon described it as a "highly enjoyable summer thrill ride", praised Jolie and thought it was better than its predecessor.
 Roger Ebert gave the film 3 out of 4 stars, stating that the film was "better than the first one, more assured, more entertaining ... it uses imagination and exciting locations to give the movie the same kind of pulp adventure feeling we get from the Indiana Jones movies."
 David Rooney of Variety praised Jolie for being "hotter, faster and more commanding than last time around as the fearless heiress/adventuress, plus a little more human."
 Screen Daily stated that the film is "smarter, sexier and more stylish than its predecessor".

 Rene Rodriguez of The Miami Herald called it "another joyless, brain-numbing adventure through lackluster Indiana Jones territory".
 James Berardinelli of ReelViews said "The first Tomb Raider was dumb fun; Cradle of Life is just plain dumb ... the worst action movie of the summer."
 Wesley Morris of The Boston Globe wrote, "It's a bullet-riddled National Geographic special [that] produces a series of dumb, dismal shootouts that are so woefully choreographed there's reason to believe Debbie Allen may be behind them."
 He then said of director De Bont, "He has yet to meet a contraption he couldn't use to damage your hearing."

 Jolie was nominated for a Golden Raspberry Award for Worst Actress.

+Franchise

 Cancelled sequel

 In March 2004, producer Lloyd Levin said that The Cradle of Life had earned enough internationally for Paramount to bankroll a third film, but any hopes of it going into production were soon quelled by Jolie's announcement that she had no desire to play Lara Croft a third time: "I just don't feel like I need to do another one.
 I felt really happy with the last one.
 It was one we really wanted to do."